 NOTICE:

-We disagree with the exclusion of Newton's laws, Ohm's law and the energy conservation law from physics of primary schools in the Czech Republic!
+We disagree with the exclusion of Newton's laws, Ohm's law and the law of energy conservation from the physics curriculum of elementary schools in the Czech Republic!

 MENU

-Study of light diffraction
+Study of diffraction phenomena

-(Diffraction on the grating)
+(Diffraction on a grating)

 Work task: